Andrew-Kazembe/student-performance-excel-dashboard/README.md

 ![Dashboard](visuals/dashboard_preview.png)

 ## Dataset
-The dataset used in this project is stored in the data folder.
+The dataset used in this project has been uploaded.

 ## Author
 Andrew Kazembe